ymlasu/para-atm/README.md

 para-atm is a Python package that provides tools for analysis of the national air transportation system.
 The project stems from the Prognostic Analysis and Reliability Assessment Laboratory (PARA) at Arizona State University.

+Related work, demonstrations, and examples are also available in the [PARA-ATM Research Collection](https://github.com/ymlasu/para-atm-collection).

 ## Installation

 In short, the steps are: